fellix/collect4j/README.markdown

  - supports generics (objects is supported too)
  - comparates some fields (Only for your custom class)

+## TODO
+ - Implements more Collection searchs
+ - Map and Set Implementations

 ## Usage Samples
 - Simple Collections
 <pre>